aaravg31/stock_analyzer/README.md

 - `stored_models.csv`: CSV file storing the best model parameters for each stock ticker.
 - `prediction_accuracy.xlsx`: Excel file for comparing predicted and actual stock prices to assess model accuracy.

-## How to Use
+## Usage

+- Clone the repository.
-To view the code and results, open `stock.ipynb` in Jupyter Notebook.
+- Open `stock.ipynb` to explore the code and run the project interactively using Jupyter Notebook.

 ## Requirements

 - Python 3
 - Required Python packages (NumPy, Pandas, Matplotlib, Statsmodels, nselib)

-## Usage

-Clone the repository and open `stock.ipynb` in Jupyter Notebook to explore the code and run the analysis.

 ## Author